All Episodes

 It's a big borough.

-Many Russian immigrants to the borough of Staten Island are flocking to the Republican Party, saying that the National Democrats socialistic policies remind them too much of the top-down oligarchy they fled in Mother Russia.
+Many Russian immigrants to the borough of Staten Island are flocking to the Republican Party, saying that the National Democrats' socialistic policies remind them too much of the top-down oligarchy they fled in Mother Russia.

 With many of Staten Island's Russian arrivals already owning businesses and active in civic organizations, their muscle could help the Staten Island GOP solidify electoral gains made this year when the party took back Congressional and Assembly seats.

-Speaking of communists are joining the GOP.
+So Russian immigrants, speaking of communists, are joining the GOP.

 So we are getting through at least to some immigrants.